bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Proficiency-In-Under-15-Minutes.md

 ### Hello World! using variables

     #!/bin/bash
                 STR="Hello World!"
                 echo $STR

 Line 2 creates a variable called STR and assigns the string “Hello World!” to it.
-Then the VALUE of this variable is retrieved by putting the ‘$’ in at the beginning.
-Please notice (try it!) that if you don’t use the ‘$’ sign, the output of the program will be different, and probably not what you want it to be.
+Then the VALUE of this variable is retrieved by putting the '$’ in at the beginning.
+Please notice (try it!) that if you don’t use the '$’ sign, the output of the program will be different, and probably not what you want it to be.

 ### A very simple backup script (little bit better)

     #!/bin/bash
                OF=/var/my-backup-$(date +%Y%m%d).tgz
                tar -cZf $OF /home/me/

 > This script introduces another thing.
 First of all, you should be familiarized with the variable creation and assignation on line 2.
-Notice the expression ‘$(date +%Y%m%d)’.
+Notice the expression '$(date +%Y%m%d)’.
 If you run the script you’ll notice that it runs the command inside the parenthesis, capturing its output.

 > Notice that in this script, the output filename will be different every day, due to the format switch to the date command(+%Y%m%d).
 You can change this by specifying a different format.

 **examples**:

-*echo ls*
+_echo ls_

-*echo $(ls)*
+_echo $(ls)_

 ### Local variables

-Local variables can be created by using the keyword *local*.
+Local variables can be created by using the keyword _local_.

     #!/bin/bash
                     HELLO=Hello
                     function hello {
                             local HELLO=World
                             echo $HELLO